JehanneDussert/JehanneDussert/README.md

 ### Welcome to my github page 👋

 I am a student at __42__ Paris and also an __IT lawyer__ 💻⚖️
-All my projects are available in open source, don't hesitate to consult them! ⭐️
+All my projects are available in open source, don't hesitate to consult it! ⭐️

 📈 __I am currently working on__ ⤵️
 - [C++ containers](https://github.com/JehanneDussert/ft_containers) : Vector, Map, Stack